FBI Hate Crime Data 1991 – 2024

 Also worth noting, some of the non-reporting law enforcement agencies could fall in the lower reporting districts.
 We don’t know if there are actual differences in the numbers of hate crimes, or if it is a difference of labeling.
 What we can say is that according to the data New Jersey is reporting the most hate motivated crimes in the US.

-Public Sentiment and Hate
+Justice and Hate

 As I considered the rate of hate crimes per 100k across by state plot in conjunction with the 2020 hate crime spike in anti-black hate motivated crimes after the murder of George Floyd, a theory came to mind.
 I wonder if one is more likely to perpetrate a hate-based crime when they feel their anger and resentments are not supported by the general public or those within their community.
 After the police were found not guilty of the Rodney King beating, there was more anti-white hate than anti-black hate.
 This was reversed after George Floyd’s death, when there was more anti-black hate.